p. Provisions and Contingencies

 For trade receivables and contract assets, as a practical expedient, the Company computes credit loss allowance based on a provision matrix.
 The provision matrix is prepared based on historically observed default rates over the expected life of trade receivables and contract assets.

-54 The Code on Social Security,2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
-The said code is made effective prospectively from 03 May 2023.
-The Company is assessing the impact, if any, of the Code
+52 The Code on Social Security 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
+The code has been published in the Gazette of India.
+Certain sections of the code came into effect on 3rd May 2024.
+However, the final rules/interpretation have not yet been issued.
+The Company is assessing the impact, if any, of the Code.

-56 Against certain trade receivables, other exposures and contract assets amounting to INR 6,761.76 Lakhs as on 31 March 2024, the Company has entered into agreements with respective clients and got allotment letter in its favor.
-The Company has taken legal steps to register the flats in its name including enforcement of available security to recover amount and secure its commercial interest.
+54 Against certain trade receivables, other exposures and contract assets gross amount of INR 6,361.76 Lakhs as on March 31, 2025, the Company has entered into agreements with respective parties and got allotment letter in its favour.
+The Company has taken legal steps before various legal forums namely NCLT, High Court, RERA Authorities, etc. to register the respective flats in its name including enforcement of available security to recover amount and secure its commercial interest.
 The outcome of such legal action is not ascertainable at present.
-The management is confident of its recoverability in due course and hence no further provision is required in these audited Standalone financial statements.
+The management is confident of its recoverability in due course and hence no further provision is required in the audited Standalone financial statement.

-57 The Company has migrated to Strategic ERP accounting software from BuildSmart during the year (w.e.f 1 October 2023).
-The audit trail feature in respect of the legacy accounting software (i.e. BuildSmart) is not enabled.
-Accordingly, the recording of audit trail (edit log) facility, its operation throughout the period for all relevant transactions recorded in the software and tampering of audit trail feature cannot be assessed.
-The new accounting software (i.e., Strategic ERP) used for maintaining its books of account has a feature of recording audit trail (edit log) facility and the same has operated throughout the period for all relevant transactions recorded in the software.
-Further, there are no instance of audit trail feature being tampered with in respect of new accounting software.
+55 The Company has used accounting software (Strategic ERP) for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+Further, there are no instance of audit trail feature being tampered with.

 (iii) The Company do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.

-(iv) The Company have not traded of invested in Crypto currency or Virtual currency during the financial year.
+(iv) The Company have not traded/ invested in Crypto currency or Virtual currency during the financial year.

 (v) The Company have not advanced or loaned or invested fund to any other person (s) or entity (ies), including foreign entities (intermediaries) with the understanding that intermediary shall :